 The biological mechanism at the origin of this protective effect is not clearly identified; It could involve a reduction of the retinal blur (Pupillary constriction linked to the high brightness and improvement of the depth of field).
 The secretion of Dopamine At the retinal level is stimulated by light, and dopamine has an inhibitory effect on ocular growth (ashby RS & Schaeffel F. The effect of bright light on lens compensation in chicks.
 Invest invest Vis Sci 2010; 51: 5247-5253).

-Finally, in addition to the light intensity gap between the outside and the interior, the difference in spectral composition between natural and artificial light could play a role in the genesis of myopia (reduction in Blue Light Which is the most abundant radiation in the outside environment).
-These data suggest a causal link between the occurrence or worsening of myopia and the least time spent on outdoor activities in children.
+Finally, in addition to the light intensity gap between the outside and the interior, the difference in spectral composition between natural and artificial light could play a role in the genesis of myopia (reduction in Blue Light which is the most abundant radiation in the outdoor environment - see below).
+These data suggest a causal relationship between the occurrence or worsening of myopia and the less time spent in outdoor activities for children.

 A study conducted in October 2012 reported a very low rate of myopia in a population of schoolchildren in the province of Vintiane in Laos (Southeast Asia): The prevalence of refractive error (hyperopia, myopia, astigmatism) was 3.6% for a cohort of 2842 children (6 to 11 years) examined: The overall prevalence of myopia was only 0.8%.
 The children were of different ethnicities; Of these, the Yao (South China Population group) accounted for a risk factor of 11.3 for myopia, emphasizing the likely influence of Genetic factors.
 Nevertheless, the authors of this study stress that its results are consistent with those of previous studies, because the Lao children studied did not seek much their vision closely, compared to those of other countries with the infrastructure More developed schools (little or no school books, blackboard teaching) (Casson et al. Exceptionally low prevalence of refractive error and visual impairment in schoolchildren from Lao people democratic republic.)
 Ophthalmology, 2012:119:2021 - 2027).